anoadragon453/092918.xyz/site/how/pleroma.md

 ## Details

 Come to do shitpost about ponies with us at [Ministry of Moonbutt Science](https://ministry.moonbutt.Science)!
-You'll be asked for easy Kocaptcha during registation.
+You'll be asked for easy Kocaptcha and email verification during registation.